olli991/mib-std2-pq-zr-toolbox/README.md

 Converts password to shadow file

 ## FAQ (Frequently Asked Questions)
-Q: I already installed Toolbox and want to install new version do I need to uninstall the old one?
+Q: I already installed Toolbox and want to install new version.
+Do I need to uninstall the old one?
 What is a proper way to update?
 A: No, you do not need to uninstall.
 Simply do `update_and_uninstall->Update Toolbox from SD card or USB drive`

 Q: I got unit with part number X. How to know if that is Technisat/Preh/Delphi/Harman?